Fabri-Kal: Company history

 Fabri-Kal Corporation was founded in Kalamazoo, Michigan in 1950 when seven investors purchased the plastic segment of the Kalamazoo Paper Box Company.
 The owners decided to call the new business Fabri-Kal, a portmanteau of "fabricated in Kalamazoo".

 Located in downtown Kalamazoo, their initial 5,000 square foot operation began in a former A&P grocery store.
 The company built a 25,000 square foot manufacturing facility on East Cork Street in Kalamazoo, which was followed in 1961 by a second manufacturing facility in Hazleton, Pennsylvania.

 As the company continued to grow, the Fabri-Kal Foundation was established in 1969 to provide higher-education tuition assistance to young-adult children of all employees.
 In 1981 a new headquarters building was constructed in Kalamazoo and a third manufacturing facility opened in Piedmont, South Carolina.

 In 1991 the Kalamazoo manufacturing facility closed its doors, leaving all manufacturing capacity outside of Michigan.
 The company was able to overcome its hardships and purchased a 400,000 square foot building in 2008 and after a two year renovation once again opened their doors.
 In 2010 the Kalamazoo manufacturing facility was awarded the LEED® Silver certification.

 On October 15, 2015, Fabri-Kal held the grand opening for their new 100,000 square foot manufacturing facility in Burley, Idaho employing approximately 50 people with an additional 100 people planned in the next five years.

-On September 8, 2021 it was announced Pactiv will acquire the company, through its wholly-owned subsidiary Pactiv Evergreen Group Holdings, for $380 million.
+On October 1, 2021, it was announced that Pactiv acquired the company through its wholly owned subsidiary Pactiv Evergreen Group Holdings, for $380 million.